ryanpeh/SmartNUS/docs/UserGuide.md

 **Optional Parameters**
 * `lim/` positive, non-zero integer that will limit the number of questions in the quiz.
+Works with tag.
 * `t/` quiz will be formed from questions with at least one of the specified tag(s).
 * `n/` quiz specific questions - `INDEX` refers to the index number shown in the displayed question list.
   * Multiple indexes can be entered, with a space between them. (e.g. `n/ 1 2 3`)